rappleit/routourist/README.md

 ```
 copy .env.example .env
 ```
-Step 3.1: Copy paste API keys into the respective env variables
+Step 3.1: Copy and paste the relevant API keys into the respective env variables.
+(See disclaimer regarding API Keys above)

 Step 4: Run on the root directory
 ```